jessicarush/react-notes/nextjs_server_actions.md

 }
 ```

 This works great until I decide I want to display the returned message on successful delete.
-The problem is that on `revalidatePath` the form and is associated `useFormSatus` no longer exist to receive the message and call `toast.success`.
+The problem is that on `revalidatePath` the form and its associated `useFormStatus` no longer exist to receive the message and call `toast.success`.
 The solution here is to call the server action in a parent component, and pass the handler down to the item component:

 ```tsx
 'use client';